 “In a not-too-distant future…”

-It became a well-respected cult hit, with its primary audience being pop culture-obsessed Gen Xers that appreciated the snarky riffing and goofy charm of the show, and—like Phish’s show taping policy—trading tapes of episodes was encouraged to snag more fans along the way.
-Meanwhile, the show won a Peabody in 1993 for its innovative format.
-And for a two-hour long weekly show, MST3K provided the audience with a healthy amount of entertainment.
-Filmed in Minneapolis, Minnesota, far away from the influence of Hollywood and the television industry, Joel Hodgson and the production crew (including head writer and eventual host of the show Mike Nelson) were free to produce exactly the kind of show they envisioned.
+And for a two-hour long low-budget weekly show, MST3K provided the audience with a healthy amount of entertainment.
+Filmed in Minneapolis, Minnesota, far away from the influence of Hollywood and the television industry, Joel Hodgson and the production crew (including head writer and eventual host of the show Mike Nelson, along with Bill Corbett and Kevin Murphy as the core talent) were free to produce exactly the kind of show they envisioned.

 Frames Within Frames, References, and Metanarrative

 Although a comedy show-and a relatively goofy one, at that–MST3K has been one of the smartest shows to ever air on TV.

 Its very concept requires the audience to grasp, at the very least, that there is a history of film to consider, and the films being shown in the program are obvious products within this history that are intentionally chosen for how poorly they represent the medium.

 Overlaid on this is the central conceit, where three beings with the approximate cultural-historical frame of reference from the late 20th century of Western civilization consistently comment upon the action, dialogue, plot, and characters appearing concurrently on-screen—and that the audience (in this case, you) are also meant to have the same approximate knowledge base to appreciate the many, many pop culture references that comprise many of the riffs.